KumoCorp/kumomta/docs/changelog/main.md

   1-new-connection-per-10-minute period if that ready queue had no new messages being added to it and if a connection limit had prevented new connections being opened.

+* When using the HTTP injection API to construct a mailbox using UTF-8 characters, the resulting From header could wrap in an undesirable location and produce an invalid From header that fails to parse.